Raabi91/powermanager/README.md

 it will use the power control panel at mainsail, the power funktion from moonraker and the shell addon for klipper

+in the panel you can put on an off the autoshutdown until shortly before the timer (your time in the config) is over.

 Version 0.1 17.10.2020